matt02j/ece569/README.md

 # ece569 demo instructions

 # Instructions to run serial (CPU) code:
-Assuming you are in teh directory where your project folder exists
+Assuming you are in the directory where your project folder exists

 1:cd project/build/
 2:make serial